 Tour West, together with selling agents, acts only in the capacity of agent for customers in all matters pertaining to hotel accommodations, sightseeing tours, and transportation whether by railroad, motor car, steamship, boat, airplane, or any other means, and as such is not responsible for any damage expense or inconvenience caused by late train, plane, or ship arrivals or departures, or by any change of schedule or other condition nor from any loss, injury or damage to any person or property from any cause whatsoever, The right is reserved to alter the sequence of sightseeing in any of these tours.
 Tour West is proud of its efforts to insure the safety and enjoyment of our passengers.
 We feel that our customers are safer with us that they are traveling to and from the river.
 However, no outdoor activity is without the possibility of unforeseen hazards.
-It is important that each Tour West passenger recognize that there is an element of risk in any adventure or activity associated with the outdoors.
-Each passenger must be fully aware of the risks and the elements of cold river water, and or loss or damage to personal property.
+It is important that each Tour West passenger must be fully aware of the risks and the elements of cold river water, and or loss or damage to personal property.
 Knowing of the inherent risks, dangers, and rigors of river running, each passenger must decide if he/she is desirous and capable of participating in the river trip experience.
 For questions about river rafting and the inherent risks please contact our office.
 Even though losses rarely occur, we recommend that passengers have their own travel insurance to protect personal items.
 It is also recommended that you have your own health and accident insurance.
 Each passenger will be required to sign an acknowledgment of risk form prior to the trip.